 b.
-In 2013 and 2012, OPI availed short-term loans from various local banks.
-Total loan proceeds amounted to ₽237.6 million in 2013 and ₽117.5 million in 2012 of which ₽218.2 million and ₽31.0 million has been paid on the respective years.
-Interest on loans ranges from 3% to 4.75% per annum.
-The loans are payable within 1 week to 6 months from availment of the loans.
+In 2014 and 2013, OPI availed short-term loans from various local banks.
+Total loan proceeds amounted to ₽53.5 million in 2014 and ₽68.5 million in 2013 of which ₽4.0 million and ₽58.0 million has been paid on the respective years.
+Interest on loans ranges from 3% to 6.5% per annum.
+The loans are payable within 1 month to 6 months from availment of the loans.

 On June 25, 2013, OPI availed a term loan agreement with a local bank for the construction of Inabasan Mini-Hydro Power Plant amounting to P1.1 billion.
 The release of loan proceeds will depend on the fulfillment, compliance or submission by OPI of the specific conditions for the following project components: civil works, electro-mechanical works, and contingent works.
-No draw has been made by OPI for this loan.
+The total principal and interest released amounted to P279.5 million and P5.8, respectively, in 2014.

 c.
-Loan from a local bank was availed for the rehabilitation, expansion and improvements of waterworks system of CWC for ₱137 million payable in fifteen (15) years on a monthly basis.
+In December 2005, CWC entered into loan agreement from a local bank for the rehabilitation, expansion and improvements of waterworks system of CWC for ₽137 million payable in fifteen (15) years.
 Interest is fixed at 10.5% per annum, reviewable and subject to adjustment annually thereafter but not to exceed 15% per annum.
-CWC was able to negotiate the interest rate at 6.25% in 2013 and 2012 and 9% in 2011.
+CWC was able to negotiate the interest rate at 6.25% in 2014 and 2013.